jeremycaine/hello-world/README.md

 To introduce the concepts and foundations within OpenShift we are going to start with some simple source and tests of a NodeJS application.

 ### [2.
 Local Podman Build and Run](walkthrough/2-local-podman-build-and-run.md)
-The installation and configuration of `podman` and how to build and run a container image.
+The installation and configuration of Podman and how to build and run a container image.

 ### [3.
 OpenShift Local](walkthrough/3-openshift-local.md)
-Introduction to Red Hat OpenShift Local was previously known as Code Ready Containers and configuration with `podman`.
-Its command line functions are `crc`.
+Introduction to Red Hat OpenShift Local was previously known as Code Ready Containers and configuration with Podman.

 ### [4.
 Deploy Local Image to OpenShift Local](walkthrough/4-deploy-local-image-to-openshift.md)
 Deployment and run of images in OpenShift Local and description of OpenShift optimised Dockerfile.